zfcampus/apigility-documentation/intro/first-rest-service.md

 ![Authentication - Service Status](/asset/apigility-documentation/img/intro-first-rest-service-status.png)

-In the "Authorization" tab of the "Status" REST page we can choose which HTTP method to enable for the authentication.
+In the "Authorization" tab of the "Status" REST page we can choose which HTTP methods will require authentication.
 Check the boxes marked `POST`, `PATCH`, `PUT`, and `DELETE` in order to indicate that any service exposing these operations will require authorization.
-You will notice that some of the HTTP methods are disable, because they are not available as HTTP methods for the service (if you want you can enable it in the "General Settings" tab).
+You will notice that some of the HTTP methods are disabled, because they are not available as HTTP methods for the service (if you want, you can enable these in the "General Settings" tab).
 Then click the green "Save" button.

 ![Authorization - Complete](/asset/apigility-documentation/img/intro-first-rest-service-authorization-complete.png)

 Defining the resource
 ---------------------